Allen-Tildesley/examples/python_examples/GUIDE.md

 Below we report the excess, potential, energy per atom _PE_, and the excess heat capacity per atom _C<sub>v</sub>_(ex), as well as the radius of gyration _R_<sub>g</sub>.
-The program default run length is 10 blocks of 5000 steps.
+The program default run length is 10 blocks of 5000 steps, but the results below were obtained with blocks of 100000 steps, like the Fortran examples.
-For lower temperatures (below 0.40), longer runs (10 blocks of 1000000 steps) were used.
+For lower temperatures (below 0.40), longer runs (10 blocks of 1000000 steps) were used for the Fortran examples, but these were not attempted here.
 For temperatures higher than 1.0, the bond length fluctuations become unphysically large for this value of _k_<sub>spring</sub>.